sandeeprairai/Portfolio/README.md

 - Steps
 - Gathering the data(Data Gathered from Kaggle )
 - Cleaning (Data Cleaning is done using sql)
-- Performed the EDA(Exploratory Data Analysis) using univariate analysis,bivariate analysis and multivariate analysis.
 -  Made the interactive dashboard in tableau dashboard and connect to mysql server.
 - Finally published on the Tableau Public Platform